-In most cases, each parish/benefice with a full-time minister is asked to contribute the costs of the minister's stipend (salary), the Employer's National Insurance and pension contributions, the cost of repairs and maintenance of the clergy house, Council Tax, and a contribution to clergy in-service training.
+Each parish/benefice with a stipendiary post is asked to contribute the costs of the minister's stipend (salary), the Employer's National Insurance, apprenticeship levy and pension contributions together with the cost of repairs and maintenance of the clergy house, Council Tax, water rates and a contribution to clergy in-service training.

-Shared Costs
+Shared costs

-The Shared Costs covers the cost of clergy training, both national and diocesan, and includes the stipends and housing of all training curates, the cost of Senior Clergy, services provided by the diocese for parishes and the essential administration of an institution as large and complex as the Church of England.
+The Shared Costs covers the cost of clergy training, both national and diocesan, and includes the stipends and housing of all training curates, the cost of Senior Clergy, services provided by the diocese for parishes and the essential administration of the diocese and an institution as large and complex as the Church of England.
 It also finances those Specialised Ministries for those areas of the Church's activities which fall outside the parochial system - e.g. the full time Chaplaincy at the University of Kent, etc.

-The activities covered by the Parish Share need to be financed regularly through the year (clergy like to be paid monthly!) and the diocese therefore gives every encouragement to parishes to pay Parish Share by means of monthly instalments by Banker's Order.
+The activities covered by the Parish Share need to be financed regularly through the year (clergy like to be paid monthly!) and the diocese therefore gives every encouragement to parishes to pay Parish Share by means of monthly instalments by Standing Order.
 Parishes are sometimes tempted to delay payment of Parish Share because their cash flow does not allow payment at certain times of the year.
 However, creditors other than the diocese, e.g. the Electricity Board, would be less than sympathetic to the cash flow problems of a parish!
+Deaneries have now taken over the responsibility for allocating.